People might seem like they're logical. But in all honesty, they're emotional at their core.

 That also applies to every purchase people make, even the smallest things.
 When someone buys from popular clothing brands, why do they do it?
 Do they just like the clothing or is there more to it?

-Luckily, there are plenty of different emotions that push people to make purchases.
+Luckily, there are many different ways to trigger emotions on command in writing emotional copywriting.
 They can be things that people desire or things that people want to avoid.
 So you have plenty to work with depending on your offer and your audience.

 Now let's take a look at what makes people tick and how you can use that to your advantage.